 It is important to buy organic vitamin C serum because preservatives used in standard serums can cause skin irritation in some people.

 These serums can include other beneficial nutrients, so you get more active ingredients in single products.
-Combination of antioxidants has been proven to be more effective when used together than just one.
+A combination of antioxidants has been proven to be more effective when used together than just one.

 Top vitamin C serums contain botanical hyaluronic acid.
 HA is a highly effective moisturizing agent and a major component of collagen in your skin.
 Hyaluronic acid reduces moisture loss and works to repair tired and dehydrated skin.